geltz/ComfyUI-geltz/README.md

   Shifts the red, green, and blue channels separately to create controlled edge fringing.
 Good for adding a subtle lens-like imperfection without blurring the whole frame.

 * **Color Palette Extractor**
-  Finds a specified number of dominant colors in an image and exports both a small reference image and a CSV palette, so other steps in the pipeline can stay on the same color scheme.
+  Finds a specified number of dominant colors in an image and exports both a small reference image and a CSV palette.

 * **FidelityFX Upscaler**
   AMD CAS–based upscaling with scale and sharpness controls.
 Lets you render at a lower resolution and recover detail on output.